About Us Press Room Facts on the Center

 1999: PIM, together with 8 other medical schools, founded the Consortium of Academic Health Centers for Integrative Medicine.
 Renamed the Academic Consortium for Integrative Medicine and Health, it has grown to 76 North American members.

-2000: New Fellowship program began enrolling 40 physicians, nurse practitioners and physician assistants.
-In 2010, the 1,000-hour curriculum with residential weeks expanded to 2 classes per year.
+2000: New mostly-online Fellowship program began enrolling 40 physicians, nurse practitioners and physician assistants.
+In 2010, the 1,000-hour curriculum with residential weeks expanded to 2 classes per year and has grown to 80 students per class.

 2002–2007: PIM awarded a $1.3 million NIH T32 Research Training Program Grant for 20 Fellows, as well as a $5 million Center for Pediatrics NIH grant.